vaadin-component-factory/vcf-ag-grid-flow/README.md

 ## Licence

-This component is part of Vaadin Prime.
-Still, open source you need to have a valid CVAL license in order to use it.
-Read more at: [vaadin.com/pricing](https://vaadin.com/pricing)

 The community version of Ag grid is used in this add-on.
 You can read the details for the licensing [here](https://www.ag-grid.com/license-pricing.php)